 Using ASP.NET Core 2.0, publishing a Web application to a Web server is much leaner than in prior versions.
 By default, using shared runtimes, your publish folder contains only your compiled code plus any explicit third-party dependencies from NuGet that you added to the project.
 You’re no longer publishing runtime files to the server so the behavior is once again similar to what you had in a full framework Web application deployment.

-Figure 2 shows publish folder of the Solution shown above.
+Figure 2 shows the publish folder of the Solution shown in Figure 1.

 Figure 2: Published output contains only your code and your explicit dependencies